HomeDirectoriesTurning Clicks into Customers: Optimizing Directory Landing Pages

 Images matter more than you might think.
 Stock photos of smiling people shaking hands?
 Please, no. Your images should tell a story, showcase your actual products or services, and connect emotionally with your target audience.
 If you’re a restaurant, show mouth-watering dishes.
 If you’re a gym, show real members achieving real results.

 Forms are conversion killers when done wrong.
-Every additional field reduces your conversion rate.
+Every extra field reduces your conversion rate.
 Ask yourself: do you really need their phone number if you’re just sending a PDF guide?
 Do you need their company name for a newsletter signup?
-Strip it back to the absolute essentials.
+Strip it back to the essentials.

 What if… you could increase conversions by 35% just by removing three form fields?
 Many businesses have seen exactly this result when they simplified their contact forms to just name and email.

-Your call-to-action (CTA) is where the magic happens – or doesn’t.
+Your call-to-action (CTA) is where it works or doesn’t.
 Get this wrong, and all your traffic amounts to nothing.
 Get it right, and watch those conversion numbers climb.

 First rule of CTA placement: above the fold isn’t always best.
-Shocking, right?
+Surprising, I know.
 The old wisdom said put your CTA where people can see it immediately.
-But modern user behaviour has evolved.
+But modern user behaviour has changed.
 People are willing to scroll, especially on mobile devices.
-Sometimes, placing your CTA after you’ve built value and trust performs better.
+Sometimes placing your CTA after you’ve built value and trust performs better.

 The key is understanding your customer’s decision-making process.
 Are you selling something simple and low-risk, like a free ebook?
 Put that CTA front and centre.
 Offering complex B2B services?
 You might need to educate first, then present the CTA once you’ve established credibility.

 Button copy matters more than button colour.
 “Submit” is possibly the worst CTA text ever invented.
 It’s vague, boring, and slightly intimidating.
-Compare that to “Get My Free Quote” or “Start Saving Today” – these tell visitors exactly what happens next and frame it as a benefit.
+Compare that to “Get My Free Quote” or “Start Saving Today,” which tell visitors exactly what happens next and frame it as a benefit.

 Success Story: A plumbing company changed their CTA from “Contact Us” to “Get Emergency Help Now” and saw a 47% increase in calls from their directory landing page.
 The urgency and specificity made all the difference.

-Surrounding your CTA with the right elements amplifies its power.
+Surrounding your CTA with the right elements makes it stronger.
 Try these combinations:

 • CTA + urgency indicator (“Only 3 spots left this week”)